CircuitCrafter07/Week-1/VSD_riskV/week1/Day2/README.md

 ### SKY130 PDK Overview

-The SKY130 PDK is an open-source Process Design Kit based on SkyWater Technology's 130nm CMOS technology.
+The SKY130 PDK is an open-source process design kit (PDK) based on SkyWater Technology's 130nm CMOS technology.
 It provides essential models and libraries for integrated circuit (IC) design, including timing, power, and process variation information.

 ### Decoding tt_025C_1v80 in the SKY130 PDK